Pepelluepe/hubble-trouble/README.md

 Made by @mattbasta with [CC0](http://creativecommons.org/publicdomain/zero/1.0/).

 - All game assets are in the public domain or CC0.
-- JSFX and Buzz.js: MIT license
+- JSFX, StackBlur, and Buzz.js: MIT license